linagora-labs/FREDSum/README.md

 This repository contains the FREDSum dataset, a comprehensive collection of transcripts and metadata from various political and public debates in France.
 The dataset aims to provide researchers, linguists, and data scientists with a rich source of debate content for analysis and natural language processing tasks.

+The dataset can also be found on [Hugging Face](https://huggingface.co/datasets/linagora/FREDSum) and [Ortolang](https://hdl.handle.net/11403/fredsum).

+Data from the French National Assembly and French Senate that were used to continue the pretraining of the Barthez language model, as described in the paper "FREDSum: A Dialogue Summarization Corpus for French Political Debates", is available at [FREDSum Parliament](https://hdl.handle.net/11403/fredsum-parliament).
+(The portion from the National Assembly can also be found on [Hugging Face](https://huggingface.co/datasets/OpenLLM-France/Claire-Dialogue-French-0.1/tree/main/FR).)

 ## Dataset Description

 The dataset includes transcripts from a range of French political debates and discussions.
 Each transcript is provided along with abstractive and extractive summaries.